jsindt/intro-hpc-life-scientists-2021/_episodes/13-hpc-today.md

 ---
-title: "The HPC Landscape and Horizon"
+title: "The State of HPC Today"
 teaching: 30
 exercises: 0
 questions: